 Split Jumps on Trampoline: Split jumps on trampoline help your gymnast practice the position she should be in in the middle of the split leap, along with the motion of pushing her legs up into that position.

 Kicks: Practicing both front and back kicks are important for learning to do a perfect split leap, as evidenced by the results of the study by Dr. Sands.
 If you think about what happens in your split leap, your front leg is doing a similar motion to a kick, while your back leg is doing a similar motion to a back kick.
 So it’s important to practice both front and back kicks on both legs.
 You can do these at home standing next to the back of a couch or chair, using it to rest your arm for balance.
 The video above shows a kicking complex by famed coach Mary Lee Tracy that you can practice at home.
-The sequence is a front kick with one leg, front kick with the other leg, then front kick with with the first leg, back kick with the second leg, and a fouetté.
+The sequence is a front kick with one leg, front kick with the other leg, then front kick with the first leg, back kick with the second leg and a fouetté.

 Tools for Learning a Split Leap

 Developing Leaps and Jumps for Gymnastics Video by Tammy Biggs: This video by the amazing coach Tammy Biggs has tons of drills for learning how to do great leaps and jumps.
 I’ve seen her put on presentations at conferences and I always leave with actionable tips, and you will do the same with this video.

 8-Inch Mat: An 8-inch mat can be used to do the split leap drill where you step against a mat propped against the wall.